randomrandomwalk/ising_metro/README.md

 # ising_metro
-The classical Ising model is simulated with Python using the Metropolis algorithm.
+The classical Ising model (Spin is a binary variable) is simulated with Python using the Metropolis algorithm.

 #Underlying theory